narikholiya/Web-Acceleration-Project/Project.md

 $dbname = "your-db-name";
 ?>

-#Step 6: Test RDS Connection
+### Step 6: Test RDS Connection

+Use the following command to test the connection to your RDS MySQL database:
-mysql -h your-rds-endpoint -u admin -p
+-mysql -h your-rds-endpoint -u admin -p

-#Step 7: Create AMI from Configured EC2
+### Step 7: Create AMI from Configured EC2

-	Stop the instance (optional).
+- Stop the instance (optional).
-	Go to EC2 console → Actions > Create Image (AMI).
+- Go to **EC2 Console** → **Actions** > **Create Image (AMI)**.
-	Name it like webserver-efs-rds-base-ami.
+- Name it something like: `webserver-efs-rds-base-ami`.

+---

-#Step 8: Create Launch Template
+### Step 8: Create Launch Template

-	Go to EC2 → Launch Templates → Create Template.
+- Go to **EC2** → **Launch Templates** → **Create Template**.
-	Select your AMI ID.
+- Select your **AMI ID**.
-	Choose:
+- Choose the following configuration:
-•	Instance type: t2-micro (for free tier / testing).
+  - **Instance type**: `t2-micro` (for free tier / testing)
-•	Key pair
-•	IAM role
-•	Security group (Web Server SG)
+  - **Key pair**
+  - **IAM role**
+  - **Security group**: Web Server SG
-•	User data (if needed for remounting EFS or service restart).
+  - **User data** (if needed for remounting EFS or restarting services)

-	Save the template.
+- Click **Save** to create the launch template.

+# AWS Infrastructure Components Overview

-## ⚙️ Auto Scaling Group (ASG)
+## Auto Scaling Group

-- Use the **launch template** created earlier.
+- Uses the launch template created earlier.
 - Automatically adjusts the number of EC2 instances based on traffic patterns.
 - Maintains performance and reduces costs by adding or removing instances dynamically.
-- Integrated with **ALB health checks** to replace unhealthy instances automatically.
+- Integrated with Application Load Balancer (ALB) health checks to replace unhealthy instances.

----

-## 📁 Elastic File System (EFS)
+## Elastic File System (EFS)
 - Mounted on all web servers across Availability Zones within each region.
 - Provides a shared file system for storing:
   - Static assets (images, HTML, CSS)
   - User uploads
-  - Web content that needs to be consistent across all instances
+  - Web content that needs to be consistent across instances
 - Ensures data consistency and centralized storage.

----

-## 🌐 Application Load Balancer (ALB)
+## Application Load Balancer (ALB)
 - Deployed in each region to distribute traffic evenly across web servers.
-- Integrated with Auto Scaling Groups for dynamic scaling.
+- Integrated with Auto Scaling Groups.
 - Registered targets are EC2 instances located in private subnets.
-- Accepts requests from **AWS Global Accelerator** and routes them to the appropriate backend servers.
+- Accepts requests from AWS Global Accelerator and routes them to the appropriate backend instances.

-## 🚀 Global Accelerator Configuration
+## Global Accelerator Configuration

-### Purpose
+**Purpose:**
 Provides a single static IP address for your global application and routes traffic to the optimal AWS region based on latency and health checks.

----

-### Integration
+## Integration

-- Routes traffic to **Application Load Balancers (ALBs)** in both **India (ap-south-1)** and **USA (us-east-1)** regions.
+- Routes traffic to Application Load Balancers (ALBs) in both India and USA regions.
 - Ensures users worldwide reach the nearest, most responsive infrastructure.

-**Details:**

-- **Listener:** TCP on ports **80** and **443**
+- **Listener:** TCP on ports 80 and 443
 - **Endpoints:** ALBs in `ap-south-1` and `us-east-1`
 - **Health checks:** Routes traffic only to healthy endpoints
 - **Traffic Distribution:** Automatically routes users to the closest healthy region

----

-### Benefits
+## Benefits

-- Reduced latency for users across the globe
+- Reduced latency for users across the globe.
-- High availability via multi-region failover
+- High availability through multi-region failover.
-- Scalable frontend using Auto Scaling
+- Scalable frontend leveraging Auto Scaling.
-- Centralized and persistent storage with Amazon EFS
+- Centralized and persistent storage with Elastic File System (EFS).
-- Managed database layer with Amazon RDS
+- Managed database layer using Amazon RDS.
-- Simple SSH management through Bastion Host
+- Simplified SSH management via Bastion Host.

----

-### Testing & Validation
+## Testing & Validation

-- Test access from different global locations using VPN or tools like GeoPeeker (to see how the site appears worldwide).
+- Test access from different global locations using a VPN or tools like GeoPeeker (to see how the site appears worldwide).
-- Simulate instance failure and validate Global Accelerator’s failover functionality.
+- Simulate instance failure and validate Global Accelerator’s failover capabilities.
 - Verify EFS synchronization across web servers.
 - Confirm database connectivity from the web layer.